 My heart squeezed at the thought of what he might say, and my right eye stung because I was teary and because I’d run into a tree branch that afternoon with my eyes open.
 My right eye had gotten a significant poke by a stiff twig at the end of a branch and had burned and watered the rest of the day.
-I was able to finish measuring and drawing our existing churchyard, but the fun of creating a landscaping plan was gone.
-It would have to wait until I could see well enough to dream it up again.
+I had been measuring our existing churchyard for a new landscaping plan, but the fun of doing it was gone.
+It would have to wait until I could see well enough to dream it again.

 It was hard to say.